Archive for the ‘Vitamin B12’ Category

 What are your options for obtaining this all important vitamin?
 The most popular method is B12 shots.
 If you’re B12 deficient, you may "get a shot every day for 1 week, then once a week for a month, and then once every month.
 You can also learn to give yourself shots and/or have a family member learn how to do it."

 Another method to receive vitamin b12 is by taking pills.
-However, the majority of individual’s bodies, DO NOT absorb the b12 vitamin thought the stomach, so other alternatives, like TriVita’s Sublingual B12, can be the answer.
+However, the majority of individual’s bodies, DO NOT absorb the b12 vitamin thought the stomach, so other alternatives, like TriVita’s sublingual B12, can be the answer.

-"Sublingual" means "under the tongue."
-By simply placing a TriVita Sublingual B-12, B-6 & Folic Acid tablet under your tongue and allowing it to dissolve completely, your body will absorb these essential B vitamins directly into your bloodstream.
+“Sublingual” means “under the tongue.”
+By simply placing a TriVita® sublingual B-12, B-6 & Folic Acid tablet under your tongue and allowing it to dissolve completely, your body will absorb these essential B vitamins directly into your bloodstream.
 TriVita’s original patented Sublingual B-12, B-6 & Folic Acid was specially formulated to produce results quickly.

 Regular oral B-12 tablets have to take a long trip through your complex digestive system before being absorbed by your body.
 And, your ability to absorb B vitamins from food and regular oral pills decreases as you age.

-With the TriVita original patented formula, you don’t have to worry about your B-12 going through a digestive system obstacle course – or the pain and expense of a B-12 injection.
+With the TriVita® original patented formula, you don’t have to worry about your B-12 going through a digestive system obstacle course – or the pain and expense of a B-12 injection.
 These essential nutrients go directly into your bloodstream, where they start working right away!

-So, if your suffering from B12 deficiency and don’t what to go through the pain and expense of B12 shots, check out TriVita’s Sublingual Vitamin B12 by clicking on the previous link.
+So, if your suffering from B12 deficiency and don’t what to go through the pain and expense of B12 shots, check out TriVita’s sublingual Vitamin B12 by clicking on the previous link.

 Jeffrey Sloe

-TriVita Independent Business Affiliate, 12871028
+TriVita Independent Business Owner, 12871028

 Sources: